VincentVigneron/crusp/README.md

 - [ ] Use expect instead of panic as much as possible.
 - [ ] Specific Result for ConstraintsHandler (i.e. Error or Ok)
 - [ ] Display trait for Variable, VariableHandler, Constraint, ...
+- [ ] Register la cosntraint that modified a variable (i.e. avoid to proagate twice with the same constraint "consecutively").